practicalli/clojure-cli-config/README.md

 `$HOME/.m2/repository` is the default location of the local maven repository, the directory where library dependency jar files are cached.

-`:mvn/local-repo` is a top-level key to set the local maven repository location, such as `$HOME/.cache/maven/repository` to follow the XDG specification.
+`:mvn/local-repo` is a top-level key to set the local maven repository location, such as `/home/practicalli/.cache/maven/repository` to follow the XDG specification.
 If setting `:mvn/local-repository`, consider moving the contents of `$HOME/.m2/repository` to the new location to avoid downloading currently cached jar files (or use this as an opportunity to clear out the cache).

-### Updating Practicalli clojure-deps-edn
+### Updating Practicalli Clojure CLI Config

 The collection of aliases is regularly reviewed and additional alias suggestions and PRs are most welcome.